huggingface/hub-docs/docs/hub/webhooks.md

 This can be helpful if accessing the HTTP headers of the request is complicated for your webhook handler.
 </Tip>

+## Rate limiting

+Each webhook is limited to 1000 triggers per 24 hours.
+You can check the  daily triggers for your webhook in your webhook settings, in the "Activity" tab.

 ## Debugging webhooks